Early (A Certain Ratio album)

-Early is a 2002 compilation album by A Certain Ratio.
+Early is a compilation album by the English post-punk band A Certain Ratio, released on 22 March 2002 by Soul Jazz Records.

 Content

 The album includes songs by A Certain Ratio between their formation in 1978 and 1985.
 Dave Simpson of The Guardian described A Certain Ratio's sound as "a combination of Eno ambience, Wire post-punk, George Clinton funk and later, Latin percussion".

 Release

-Early was released on March 22, 2002 by Soul Jazz Records.
+Early was released on 22 March 2002 by Soul Jazz Records.